 On July 12, 2014, September 11, 2014 and April 13, 2015, the Company executed three 48-month capital lease agreements for \$2.7 million, \$1.4 million and \$0.4 million, respectively, with First American Commercial Bancorp, Inc. The capital leases were entered into to finance property and equipment at the Company's new corporate headquarters in Downers Grove, Illinois.
 The underlying assets are included in "Property and equipment, net of accumulated depreciation and amortization" in the accompanying Unaudited Condensed Consolidated Balance Sheets.
 These capital lease obligations require monthly payments through September 2019 and have implicit interest rates that range from 3.0% to 3.6%.
-At the end of the term, the Company has the option to purchase the assets for \$1 per lease agreement.
+At the end of the term of each lease agreement, the Company has the option to purchase the assets covered by such lease agreement for \$1.